awesomephant/blog/posts/2020-08-05-github-actions-wordpress.md

 tags: post
 ---

-Since I started using [Netlify](https://www.netlify.com/) a few weeks ago, I've gotten extremely used to the workflow it enables you to have:
+I started using [Netlify](https://www.netlify.com/) a few weeks ago, and I've already gotten very used to the workflow it enables you to have:

 1. You work on a local copy of your website
 2. You push changes to Github